rochanehurst/CS370-Team3/README.md

-This Branch is for features that are unfinished

-This is to keep main functioning
+Main Branch: Fully tested software and features

+Testing: Testing Features to implement

+Developing: For features that are not ready to be added to the software

 ToDo